awesomebrownies/cyberdeck/journal.md

   * Higher resolution no touch, more power draw

 In this case, the choice I went with was a larger screen -- laptop displays -- which have upsides and downsides.
 One deal in particular stood out to be when finding displays, and it is an ebay listing with high ratings and a IPS 1920x1080 15.6 inch monitor.
 At only $35 + $15 in shipping, this is by far the best deal I've come across.
 The downside?
 Quite high power draw.
 It's estimated to have 15-25 watts depending on brightness.

+## May 20: Material Drafting

+I've been brainstorming the attachment mechanism between the main body and the controllers.
+Here's the plan.
+I'll have a ball bearing rectangle piece rotate to lock into the controller, which will have magnets.
+This piece will also have 3 wires routed on it.
+GND, 3.3v line, and a data line.
+These will be connected using spring loaded contacts to the wires.
+Since I'll have extra magnets, there's a good chance the end of the rotatable travel mode will have magnets to lock it into, as vice versa in the opposite mode.
+This day has been mostly just double checking all of the materials, and doing more indepth price checks.
+It's most likely I'll finish the rest of it tomorrow.

+PENDING DIRECTIVES:
+* Material draft, price check
+  * ~90% material draft, ~60% price check